tamnva/HydroEcoLSTM_Lite/README.md

 # 2. Install the lastest version from github
 pip install https://github.com/tamnva/HydroEcoLSTM_Lite/archive/refs/heads/master.zip

-# 3. Run the example in this HydroEcoLSTM/examples/1_streamflow_simulation
+# 3. Run the example in this HydroEcoLSTM/examples/camels_de or HydroEcoLSTM/examples/camels_ch
 #    "main.py":         python file for running this example
 #    'config.yml'       configuration file (please adjust it)
-#    'data'         contains the time series and statics inputs to run the model
+#    'time_series.csv'  contains the time series and statics inputs to run the model
 #                          in the time_series.csv must have two columns "id" and "time"
 #                          in the static_attributes.csv must have column "id"
+#    Please read the README.md within this folder regarding the orginal data sources and license
 ```